-LONDON – July 10, 2019 – In preparation for the impending release of next-generation Wi-Fi technology later this year, the Wireless Broadband Alliance (WBA) today released a new white paper that provides deployment guidelines for a number of possible scenarios utilizing Wi-Fi 6 technology.
+LONDON, July 10, 2019: In preparation for the impending release of next-generation Wi-Fi technology later this year, the Wireless Broadband Alliance (WBA) today released a new white paper that provides deployment guidelines for a number of possible scenarios using Wi-Fi 6 technology.

-With today’s white paper release, operators, enterprises and cities now have the tools needed to embrace and deploy Wi-Fi 6 when it’s released later this year.
+With today’s white paper release, operators, enterprises, and cities now have the tools needed to embrace and deploy Wi-Fi 6 when it’s released later this year.

 Globally, dependence upon Wi-Fi continues to grow exponentially, driven by a number of factors:

-- The number of Wi-Fi devices in the world – 9 billion – now outnumbers the 7.6 billion people on the planet.
+- The number of Wi-Fi devices in the world (9 billion) now outnumbers the 7.6 billion people on the planet.

 - Global enterprises this year will generate more than 33 billion exabytes of IP traffic.
 By 2022, that number will

 grow to more than 63 billion exabytes of IP traffic, a compound annual growth rate (CAGR) of 23 percent.